HoutanGh/houtan_grad/README.md

 This repository contains a simple neural network library implemented in Python, along with a custom `Value` class for automatic differentiation.
 It is purpose-built for scalar numbers and does not have implementation for tensors (I will try and do this later on in another library).

-The library is in the subfolder my_grad and the other files outside this subfolder are implementations of the library and testing of its functionality.
+The library is in the subfolder houtan_grad and the other files outside this subfolder are implementations of the library and testing of its functionality.

 ## Files